Royal Engineers: Royal Engineers' Yacht Club

 The Royal Engineers' Yacht Club, which dates back to 1812, promotes the skill of watermanship in the Royal Engineers.

 They have entered every Fastnet Race since the second in 1926, which they won sailing IIlex.

 Royal Engineers Amateur Football Club

 The club was founded in 1863, under the leadership of Major Francis Marindin.
-Sir Frederick Wall, who was the secretary of The Football Association 1895–1934, stated in his memoirs that the "combination game" was first used by the Royal Engineers A.F.C. in the early 1870s.
+Sir Frederick Wall, who was the secretary of The Football Association from 1895 to 1934, stated in his memoirs that the "combination game" was first used by the Royal Engineers A.F.C. in the early 1870s.
 Wall states that the "Sappers moved in unison" and showed the "advantages of combination over the old style of individualism".